awsdocs/amazon-workdocs-administration-guide/doc_source/connect_directory_connector.md

 1. Under **My account**, choose **Open admin control panel**\.

 1. Change settings for preferred language, storage, security, and recovery bin\.
-For more information, see [Managing Site Settings](manage-sites.md)\.
+For more information, see [Managing site settings](manage-sites.md)\.

 1. \(Optional\) Under **Manage Users**, choose **Invite Users**\.
 You can also edit user settings\.

-For more information, see [Inviting and Managing Amazon WorkDocs Users](users.md)\.
+For more information, see [Inviting and managing Amazon WorkDocs users](users.md)\.